Philadelphia Pennsylvania Temple: Reception

 In 2016, Inga Saffron, architecture critic for The Philadelphia Inquirer, called the temple "the most radical work of architecture built in Philadelphia in a half-century ... because it dares to be so out of step with today's design sensibilities and our bottom-line culture."
 Estimating its cost at more than $100 million, she wrote that the temple was "the real classical deal" and "a bold incursion into the hierarchical fabric of Philadelphia".
 Saffron praised the interior woodwork as "exceptional" and approved of the exterior replicating the nearby Family Court building, "the last truly satisfying neoclassical design".
 She criticized the decision to put the front door on 17th Street, stating that the temple "turns its back on Logan Square.
 It occupies this important civic space without being a real participant".
 Saffron also disliked the design of the LDS chapel next door, describing the Robert A. M. Stern-designed building as "strange ... a squashed cupcake with a giant candle stuck on top", with a "baffling" drainage ditch on Vine Street.

 Jeffrey S. Markovitz of Hidden City Philadelphia agreed that the temple "respects the neoclassical monuments of the Logan Square neighborhood", stating that it "is simultaneously new and appears to have been there all along".
 He concluded that Benjamin Franklin Parkway gained "an august edifice [that] joins a list of the city's most noteworthy architectural monuments".
 Curbed described the temple as the "most unexpected surprise" of Philadelphia architecture that year.
 Architect Jackson claimed that in 2016 a tour guide told a friend that the temple was "'one of the old buildings' ...
 That was not our intent, but it was a side benefit".

-In 2016, the temple won the The Institute of Classical Architecture and Art Philadelphia chapter's Trumbauer Award: Excellence in Contemporary Classicism.
+In 2016, the temple won The Institute of Classical Architecture and Art Philadelphia chapter's Trumbauer Award: Excellence in Contemporary Classicism.
 In 2017, it won the Excellence in Craftsmanship award from the General Building Contractors Association.